-One of the youngest artists selected to be in the 2009-2011 Vancouver Biennale, Michael Zheng comes from a background in Computer Science, having studied at Tsinghua University, China and worked as a computer software designer for ten years.
-It was only later that he made the transition to study art at the San Francisco Art Institute.
+One of the youngest artists selected to be in the 2009-2011 Vancouver Biennale, Michael Zheng comes from a background in computer science.
+Having studied at Tsinghua University in China, he worked as a computer software designer for ten years, and only later did he make the transition to study art at the San Francisco Art Institute.

 Education Program Material